Ryushe/hyprswap/README.md

     ```
 - Two workspaces that are supposed to be on the same monitor ended up on 2 different monitors
   - fix: focus the bad workspace (eg: workspace 4 on the 11-20 range) move all windows to a different workspace (eg: win+shift+4) now swap to a different workspace on that monitor (eg: 11 or win+1)
-- Spamming the swap button can cause spaces to mess up
-  - working on fix currently

 ## Credits
 [Hyprsome](https://github.com/sopa0/hyprsome)